This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 You might have wondered, what is mica powder?
 Well, this powder has been in use right from our prehistoric times and has been widely accepted by many civilizations like Indus, Indian, Chinese, Egyptian, Greek, and Aztech.
 Historians have found its wide use in cave paintings, monuments, Pueblo poetry, Japanese woodblock, and even Ayurveda.
 We tell you more about mica powder and what you can use it for.

-- 2 Recommendations for Mica Powder for Epoxy Resin
+- 2 What Is the Best Mica Powder for Resin?

 - 4 Usage of Mica Pigments in Art